mezzio/mezzio/docs/book/v3/cookbook/common-prefix-for-routes.md

 To accomplish it, we will pipe an _array_ of middleware _under a path_, `/api`.

-When we pipe an array of middleware, internally, `Zend\Expressive\Application` creates a new `Zend\Stratigility\MiddlewarePipe` instance, and pipes each middleware item to it.
+When we pipe an array of middleware, internally, `Mezzio\Application` creates a new `Laminas\Stratigility\MiddlewarePipe` instance, and pipes each middleware item to it.

-When we specify a path, the middleware is decorated with a `Zend\Stratigility\Middleware\PathMiddlewareDecorator`.
+When we specify a path, the middleware is decorated with a `Laminas\Stratigility\Middleware\PathMiddlewareDecorator`.
 This middleware will compare the request path against the path with which it was created; if they match, it passes processing on to its middleware.